micmejia/bible-dump/NKJV/Luke/Luke 10.md

 for I tell you that many prophets and kings have desired to see what you see, and have not seen _it,_ and to hear what you hear, and have not heard _it._" ## The Parable of the Good Samaritan

 ###### 25
-And behold, a certain [^h]lawyer stood up and tested Him, saying, "Teacher, what shall I do to inherit eternal life?"
+And behold, a certain lawyer stood up and tested Him, saying, "Teacher, what shall I do to inherit eternal life?"

 ###### 26
 He said to him, "What is written in the law?
 What is your reading _of it?_"